someobserver/recurgence/math/02-field-index/index.md

 ### Overview

-The following defines the dynamic tensor calculus forming the mathematical scaffolding of Recurgent Field Theory.
-Each symbol here operates dually: as a static reference and as an active operator shaping the manifold it describes.
+The dynamic tensor calculus of RFT operates dually: each symbol functions as both a mathematical reference and an active operator shaping the manifold it describes.

-The tensors, operators, and fields below serve as both:
+The tensors, operators, and fields serve as:
-1. **Reference architecture** — mathematical primitives for modeling semantic evolution
+1. **Mathematical primitives** for modeling semantic evolution
-2. **Recursive syntax** — operational components that actively shape the manifold they describe
+2. **Operational components** that actively shape the manifold they describe

-Key structural layers:
+Structural layers:

 - **Metric foundation** ($g_{ij}$): The evolving geometry of meaning-space
 - **Coherence dynamics** ($C_i$, $\psi_i$): Vector fields representing semantic alignment forces